OutlawPlz/droppy/README.md

 ## Options

-You can customize `Droppy` and `generator` function using the options object.
+You can customize `Droppy` and `menuGenerator` function using the options object.

 ```js
 /** @type {DroppyOptions} Default values */